bjtuedgeintell/bjtuedgeintell.github.io/_pages/team.md

 			<left>
 				<font size="4"><b><a href="https://jianhayes.github.io/">Jianhang Xie</a></b>（谢建行）<br/>
                                     Research Interests: <i>Edge Intelligence, Model Compression, HPC</i> <br/>
 					I have received the BS degree from BJTU in 2022.
 Now I'm pursuing MS degree from School of Computer and Information Technology, BJTU.
-My academic advisors are Prof. Li and Prof. Ding.
+My academic advisors are Prof. Li and Dr. Ding.
 I'm also a member of the Key Laboratory of Big Data & Artificial Intelligence in Transportation, Ministry of Education.
 My research interest includes <i>data-free quantization</i>, <i>edge intelligence</i> and <i>high-performance computing</i>. <br/>
 									<a href="mailto:xiejianhang@bjtu.edu.cn">[Email]   </a>
 									<a href="https://github.com/jianhayes">[Github]   </a>
 				</font>